nshimaza/thread-hierarchy/README.md

         bracket yourResourceAcquiringRoutine yourCleanupRoutine yourThreadHandler
 ```

-You can also find a use case from [tcp-server](https://github.com/nshimaza/tcp-server) package.

 ### Limitation

 Currently, unlike async function, this module is not designed to back any return value